oktadev/okta-blog/_source/_posts/2021-04-22-secure-fastapi-sqlalchemy.md

 website if it takes longer than a few Planck time units to load, so we need a better solution.

-And now, presenting… a better solution.
+And now, presenting... a better solution.
 Data filtering!
 The cure to all of life's performance issues.

 The `sqlalchemy-oso` library is built on top of Oso's data filtering feature.